planchar/Excuisite-corpse-Philippe-Planchar/README.md

 I hear the large bird saying "Philippe will become a master coder in under 7 months"

 And then the bird hit a wall and fly back again !
 It is indeed a omen, a second one ...
 Predicting an intense learning.
+The bird rested on a branch while still being dazed from the wall.
+But little did he know the branch was still under development, and a snake was on its way!!!